 that matches the following interfaces:

-On the Interfaces pages, you can view interfaces in many different ways (managed interfaces, unmanaged interfaces, labeled interfaces, and so on).
-You can customize and filter these views, and export the results to a CSV file.
+On the Interfaces pages, you can view interfaces by several different categories.
+You can customize and filter these results, and export the results to a CSV file.

 You can view bar charts that represent the device types and locations of managed and unmanaged interfaces.